Creamy, Cheesy Dauphinois Potatoes

 Simple right?

-Oh my gosh, this is such an important issues in preparing this recipe!
+Oh my gosh, this is such an important issue in preparing this recipe!
 The type of potato you use will literally make or break a successful dauphinois.

-For Dauphinois Potatoes the recipe must consist of firm potatoes able to withstand a long period of baking in a hot oven.
+For Dauphinois potatoes, the recipe must consist of firm potatoes that can withstand a long period of baking in a hot oven.
 They should also hold their shape when served.
 The right kind of potatoes won’t collapse and disintegrate into mush . . . and you don’t want that.
 If that happens, you might as well beat them up and mash them at that point!

-Some recipes (including this one) use a drier, starchy potato variety that tends to breakdown and become soft, yet holds their shape under a lovely golden cheese topping.
-For starchy potatoes use:
+Some recipes (including this one) use a drier, starchy potato variety that tends to break down and become soft, yet holds its shape under a lovely golden cheese topping.
+For starchy potatoes, use:

 • Idaho Russets